 Developed in collaboration with Ian Keliher.
 LOIS was presented in 2018 as part of All Possible Futures: Unrealized Archive at the Institute of Advanced Uncertainty in San Francisco, United States.
 In 2023 it was materialized as a small physical library as part of Text to Image, an exhibition curated by Chris Hamamoto and Jon Sueda at WRM in Seoul, South Korea.

-This text presents a series of ruminations, divergent reflections, around the imprecise exercise of organizing Materia Abierta, a prototype school that seeks to overflow beyond linear temporalities.
+This text presents a series of ruminations, divergent reflections, around the imprecise exercise of organizing Materia Abierta, a prototype school that overflows beyond linear temporalities.
 Accompanied by a series of diagrams that set in motion conceptual relationships involved in escaping these time traps, the essay focuses on the principle of recursivity to address the ethics of future-presents that are yet to emerge.

 Published by DELUS Edited by Johanna Just and Sara Frikech